peterldowns/pgtestdb/README.md

 testdb will prepare the template by migrating it based on whatever strategy you provide.
 It will only re-run your migrations if their contents change.

 You also have to provide a connection to a Postgres server.
-We recommend running a dedicated server just for tests that is RAM-backed (instead of disk-backed) and tuned for performance by removing all data-sync guarantees.
+I recommend running a dedicated server just for tests that is RAM-backed (instead of disk-backed) and tuned for performance by removing all data-sync guarantees.
 This would be a horrible idea in production, but in tests it works great, and your tests will go